derlehner/IndoorAirQuality_DigitalTwin_Exemplar/raspberry/simulation/README.md

-Prepare the client application to send mock-up telemetry data to the created IoT device [DL] we have to put the code for this client app into this github folder, and then reference the files from here [DL] Then, we can first describe the adaptations that a user has to do after downloading the code, and then which commands has to be entered in order to send example data to the created service
+Prepare the client application to send mock-up telemetry data to the created IoT device [DL] we have to put the code for this client app into this github folder, and then reference the files from here [DL] Then, we can first describe the adaptations that a user has to do after downloading the code, and then which commands has to be entered in order to send example data to the created service.
+So basically what you've already done, but with the reference to the code as a downloadable file
+[DL] What about the script that creates Digital Twins in Azure (this is also a prerequisite for sending data).

 1. Required libraries: